USS Wanderer (SP-132)

 To add to the danger, the Americans initially adopted the French-British system of running their coastal and channel convoys at night.

 The darkness, however, did not hide Wanderer's convoy on the night of 28–29 November 1917, when a submarine successfully sank one of the ships in the convoy and made good her escape.
 The darkness that was supposed to conceal the convoy actually covered the U-boat's retirement and foiled attempts to hunt the submerged enemy.

 Nevertheless, the French and British insisted on night rather than daylight convoys.
-It was not until the evening of 7 January 1918, when another Wanderer-escorted convoy lost four ships to a U-boat, that the French and British acquiesced to American demands for daylight convoys supported by patrolling aircraft.
+It was not until the evening of 7 January 1918, when another Wanderer-escorted convoy lost four ships to a U-boat, that the French and British acquiesced to US demands for daylight convoys supported by patrolling aircraft.

 The theory behind sending convoys through dangerous waters during daylight was that it as better to find and attack the enemy than try to conceal shipping from him.
-The very next week, Wanderer's first daylight convoy -— also one of the first so conducted —- helped to prove the validity of the concept of daylight convoys escorted by ships and aircraft, making the voyage unmolested.
-On 12 January 1918, while escorting that convoy from Brest to Quiberon Bay in daylight, Wanderer rescued 10 survivors from the French ship SS Chateau Faite, which had attempted a night transit.
-"Penmarch Pete", as the Allies nicknamed the U-boat usually stationed off Point Penmarc'h -— had exacted his toll.
+The very next week, Wanderer's first daylight convoy — also one of the first so conducted — helped to prove the validity of the concept of daylight convoys escorted by ships and aircraft, making the voyage unmolested.
+On 12 January 1918, while escorting that convoy from Brest to Quiberon Bay in daylight, Wanderer rescued 10 survivors from the French ship Chateau Faite, which had attempted a night transit.
+"Penmarch Pete", as the Allies nicknamed the U-boat usually stationed off Point Penmarc'h — had exacted his toll.